bikrambora/devlabs2018/README.md

 Go to **Cloud9** on the AWS Web console - this is your IDE in the cloud.
-You can also you local IDE for all the steps of this lab.
+You can also use your local IDE for all the steps of this lab.

 * On top right corner - **Switch to Oregon**